-So, how do you choose a good tequila?
+How do you choose a good tequila?

 Most people un-schooled in tequila give very little thought to to what they are buying, opting for either the “fun” bottle (the one that features a plastic sombrero on the top together with an offensive caricature of a Mexican man) or, for a more serious occasion, a generic bottle of Jose Cuervo.

-However, much the same as a brandless bottle of whisky off the supermarket shelf isn’t going to taste as smooth as a 25 year Talisker, choosing a good tequila involves quite a bit more understanding and thought.
+However, much the same as a brandless bottle of whisky off the supermarket shelf isn’t going to taste as smooth as a 25-year Talisker, choosing a good tequila involves quite a bit more understanding and thought.

 Always buy 100% Agave

-Agave (pronounced agar-bay), is the plant that tequila is made from and is the very foundation of a good tequila.
+Agave (pronounced agar-bay), is the plant that tequila is made from and is the very foundation of good tequila.
 Yet, despite growing in abundance in Mexico, not all tequilas are made using 100% blue agave.

 Why is that a bad thing?
 Well, let’s think for a moment about a packet of pork sausages that only contain 50% pork.
 Did you shudder?
 I did too.
-The same kind of applies to tequila (minus the pig eyeballs).
-The non-agave ingredients are usually lower quality, less natural, affect the taste of the drink and can often contribute to those tequila hangovers that are so hard to handle (because the blend includes sugar as an additive).
+The same applies to tequila (minus the pig eyeballs).
+The non-agave ingredients are usually lower quality, less natural, affect the taste of the drink, and can often contribute to those tequila hangovers that are so hard to handle (because the blend includes sugar as an additive).

-In short, if you make only one change in your tequila drinking habits, then make it this: only ever drink tequila that is made from 100% agave.
+In short, if you make only make one change in your tequila drinking habits, then make it this: only ever drink tequila that is made from 100% agave.